 Also note that unindexed items aren't available for previewing.

 After you create and run a content search, you can view statistics about the estimated search results.
 This includes a summary of the search results, the query statistics such as the number of content locations with items that match the search query, and the name of content locations that have the most matching items.
 You can display statistics for one or more content searches.
 This lets you quickly compare the results for multiple searches and make decisions about the effectiveness of your search queries.

 You can also download the search statistics and keyword statistics to a CSV file.
 This lets you use the filtering and sorting features in Excel to compare results, and prepare reports for your search results.

 On the Content search page, click Open and then click the search that you want to view the statistic for.

 In the Individual results drop down list, click Search profile.

 In the Type drop down list, click one of the following options depending on the search statistics you want to view.

-Queries - Displays statistics about the search query.
+Queries: Displays statistics about the search query.
 This includes the type of content location the query statistics are applicable to, part of the search query the statistics are applicable to (note that Primary indicates the entire search query), the number of the content locations that contain items that match the search query, and the total number and size and items that were found (in the specified content location) that match the search query.
-Note that statistics for unindexed items (also called partially indexed items) are also displayed.
+Statistics for unindexed items (also called partially indexed items) are also displayed.
 However, only partially indexed items from mailboxes are included in the statistics.
 Partially indexed items from SharePoint and OneDrive are not included in the statistics.

-Top locations - Displays statistics about the number of items that match the search query in each content location that was searched.
+Top locations: Displays statistics about the number of items that match the search query in each content location.
 The top 1,000 locations are displayed.